i05nagai/memorandum/language/english.md

     * An honorary position in an organization is one for which no payment is made:
 * sleepover
     * a type of party when a young person or a group of young people stay for the night at the house of a friend
+* slumber party
+    * a party when a group of children spend the night at one's child's house
 * chipper
     * a person or thing that turns something into chips.
     * a machine for chipping timber.